AshleyF/brief/sandbox/Language/readme.md

     | _ -> failwith "Unexpected quotation close"
 ```

-Finally, nodes are given meaning; becoming a sequence of proper `Words` that can be fed into `eval`:
+Finally, nodes are given meaning; becoming a sequence of proper `Words` that can be fed into `interpret`:

 ```fsharp
 let rec compile (dictionary: Map<string, Word>) nodes = seq {